Satvik-Sharma511/Carbon-Credits-Predictor-main/README.md

 ## Overview

-SolarCarbon is a full-stack web application that lets Indian solar users calculate their potential carbon credit impact.
+SolarCarbon is a web application that lets Indian solar users calculate their potential carbon credit impact.
 Users select their location on an interactive map (or type coordinates manually), enter their panel area and a timeframe, and receive an estimated report covering:

 - **Carbon Credits** earned (1 credit = 1 ton CO₂ avoided)
 - **CO₂ Avoided** (kg)